LinkedInLearning/functional-csharp-2833002/README.md

 # Explore functional patterns in C#
-This is the repository for the LinkedIn Learning course [COURSENAME].
+This is the repository for the LinkedIn Learning course **Explore functional patterns in C#**.
 The full course is available from [LinkedIn Learning](LICOURSEURL).

 ## Description